Remote Education Provision at the UCL Academy:

 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?

-In the event of the majority of students being in school and individual students requiring to work at home because they are self isolating, work will be provided by subject teachers and this will be coordinated by the student’s Level Lead.
+In the event of the majority of students being in school and individual students requiring to work at home because they are self isolating, work will be provided by subject teachers and this will be coordinated by the student’s Head of Year.